Farhan-Tanvir10/PythonProjects/README.md

 # PythonProjects
-This includes all of my Python Projects that I am proud of.
+This includes a list of fun Python Projects.